Riftr/intelpy/README.md

 ### Sound Files

-The alarm sounds included in IntelPy were sourced from https://freesound.org.
+The alarm sounds included with IntelPy were sourced from https://freesound.org.
 Below are credits and licences for these sounds.
 Changes were made to most of these sounds to shorten the length to make them suitable for use with IntelPy.

 * military_alarm.wav by KIZILSUNGUR  License: Creative Commons 0